Darkwulf183/Tronxy-X5SA-Printer.cfg-and-more-for-Klipper/Compiler-Error-on-Bullseye-compiling-328P/Raspbian/Workaround Compiler Error 328P for Raspbian.md

 12. This setup does not prevent the rest of your OS to have regular package updates on bullseye.
     You can still use ```apt upgrade``` to update all other packages, but only the four AVR packages will be kept on the buster branch.

-Note: This workaround is not a permanent solution, and it is recommended to upgrade to a more recent version of AVR toolchain when possible.
+Note: This workaround is not a permanent solution, and it is recommended to upgrade to a more recent version of AVR toolchain when possible...